What You Need to Know About the End of Support for Windows 10

 Option 1: Upgrade your existing computer to Windows 11

-For most users, upgrading your existing computer to Windows 11 will be the best choice assuming it’s modern enough and meets the minimum system requirements .
+Upgrading your existing computer from Windows 10 to Windows 11 is the least extensive option (free) assuming it’s modern enough, has a Solid State Drive and meets the minimum system requirements .
 Launched in October 2021, Windows 11 offers a modernized user experience with new features, better security, and enhanced performance.
 Here’s what you should know about the transition.

 Why Upgrade to Windows 11?